programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

-Then, we tell the window to 'listen' for any clicks, to send the click information to the onClick function that we will define next.
+Then, you tell the window to 'listen' for any clicks, to send the click information to the onClick function that you will define next.

 Within the init function definition, after:
 ```